2019 Novel Coronavirus (COVID-19)

 Posted April 1, 2020, by Watkins Health Services

-To better assist KU students during the COVID-19 pandemic, Watkins is now offering virtual appointments for established patients needing an appointment with their provider for follow-up visits or prescription refills.
-Using Zoom video-conferencing technology, students can securely connect to one of our board-certified medical providers via the Zoom app.
+To better assist KU students during the COVID-19 pandemic, Watkins is now offering virtual appointments.
+Using Zoom video-conferencing technology, students can connect to one of our board-certified medical providers via the Zoom app.
 This quick and easy solution allows for live consultations over a computer, tablet or phone.

 Zoom appointments keep both patients and healthcare staff safe without the risk of face to face contact.
-Another benefit is continued care for students who may be away from Lawrence for the remainder of spring semester.
+Another benefit is continued care for students who may be away from Lawrence.

 How It Works